Chicken breast steak with peach

 Chicken breast steak with peach (and cheese) (Slovak: (Zapekané) kuracie prsia (or kurací plátok) s broskyňou (a syrom), kuřecí plátek s broskví), colloquially "Melba", "Diana" or "Florida", is a typical 1990s dish in Slovakia with unknown origin.
 Nowadays, it is a frequent target of ridicule.

 The dish consists of chicken breast slices with peach, usually also ham, which are baked with sliced hard cheese on top, for example eidam.
-Rice and french fries (half and half) with a vegetable garnish were served as a side dish, possibly with a cheese sauce.
+Rice and french fries (half and half) with a vegetable garnish are served as a side dish, possibly with a cheese sauce.